ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_assets/update.rst

 For example, the following query will complete the following actions for a Victim Asset with ID 3:

 - Associate the ``Bad Incident`` Group to the Victim Asset
-- Update the Victim Asset’s name.
+- Update the Victim Asset's name.

 .. code::